keramiozsoy/blog/posts/230123/README.md

 ![Screenshot](diagram-boot-process.svg)

-A boot loader is a program responsible for loading the Linux kernel.
+A boot loader is a program responsible for loading both the Linux kernel (vmlinuz) and temporary file systems.

+Temporary file systems can be options below.

+ - A initrd which stands for initial ram disk.
+ - A initramfs which stands for initial RAM File System.

 Static files of the boot loader in the /boot folder.

 These files help to start the operating system.
 This is one of the most important folder.
 Removing anything from this directory